 So, what’s the chances – objectively – of pushing towards a promotion spot?
 Bookies have

 Birmingham priced at 7/1 (odds from William Hill) for a top six finish.
+Check Betbrain UK for other odds on football.
 There are eight teams ahead of Blues in that listing, including Witton who are behind the Blues on goal difference.

 Bookies’ may have undersold Blues’ promotion hopes for promotion, whether that’s through the Playoffs or an admittedly unlikely automatic promotion spot, we are ranked even further behind, with nine teams ahead of them.
 The odds of it happening are put at 40/1 with Coral.
 One could argue that it is a very good price, with Witton given odds of just 9/2 with the same bookie.